akpandey-dev/chemistry-explorer/README.md

 No installation required.

-1. Navigate to a version inside the `versions` directory
+1. Navigate to a version inside the `versions` directory.
-2. Open the HTML file in any modern browser
+2. Open the HTML file in any modern browser.
-3. Browse the available chemical elements
+3. Browse the available chemical elements.

 ---